maurosrios/cross-tenant-health-audit-framework/CTHCF_flow.md

 * Which hosts exist in a different tenant than expected?
 * Which hosts are not found in any configured tenant?
 * Which hosts are known exceptions and should not be treated as monitoring gaps?
-* Which AA PROD / AA NON-PROD hosts belong to the DXC Management Zone?
+* Which Company_B PROD / Company_B NON-PROD hosts belong to the Company_A Management Zone?
 * Which Dynatrace `entityId` and `displayName` support each finding?

 The final goal is to provide a repeatable, auditable, and transferable process for monitoring coverage validation.